mafrosis/docs/step-cli/reference/crypto/index.md

    encryption.
 Using a single key for both operations can introduce attack vectors that would not otherwise exist.
 Attacks aside, signing keys and encryption keys generally have different life cycles.
-Signing keys are generally destroyed once they're no longer useful for singing new data.
+Signing keys are generally destroyed once they're no longer useful for signing new data.
 Encryption keys, on the other hand, must be retained as long as data exists that was encrypted for the key.
 So using a signing key for encryption may force you to retain a signing key for longer than it's needed, leaving it susceptible to misuse.